amey0307/takeuforward_plus/README.md

 ## Features

 - **Resizable Sidebar:**
-  Drag the sidebar edge to resize it as you like.
+  Hover over the sidebar's right edge and drag to resize.

-- **Keyboard Shortcut:**
+- **Toggle Theory View:**
-  Press `T` on your keyboard to toggle the "Theory View" checkbox instantly.
+  Press the `T` key on your keyboard to toggle the "Theory View" checkbox.

+- **Mark Complete Shortcut:**
+  Press the `C` key on your keyboard to toggle the checkbox with the ID `markComplete`

 ---